It takes more than just a great line up to create a truly exceptional music festival.

 Nestled into the Dorset countryside, the Grade II-listed Larmer Tree Gardens were first opened to the public as a Pleasure Ground for entertainment and enlightenment in 1880, presaging this well-loved carnival of music and arts.
 As well as bucolic beauty, the site offers a chance to get better acquainted with Victorian architecture including an open-air theatre, Roman Temple and colonial-style pavilion – and a roaming peacock or two.

-Situated between Marrakech and the Atlas mountains, The Source – a luxury music and wellness resort – is set to host boutique electronic rave Oasis Festival.
-It offers attendees the opportunity to dance through the night to acts such as Charlotte De Witte, Pantha du Prince and Nicolas Jaar, before recuperating at the on-site spa.
+Situated between Marrakech and the Atlas mountains, Fellah Hotel – a luxury music and wellness resort – is set to host boutique electronic rave Oasis Festival.
+It offers attendees the opportunity to dance through the night to acts such as DJ Koze and recuperate during the day in the hotel’s swimming pools, yoga and reflexology facilities.
+Fellah is also just 10 minutes drive from Marrakech for those looking to explore the city.

 Read next: 9 musicians’ homes you can visit